 7. Yasso 800s

-that have already run for almost 2.5 hours is realistic.&rdquo: Runner’s World+ member and two-time Boston qualifier, Jason Huber sticks to Yasso 800s for marathon speed training.
+Why it works: Runner’s World+ member and two-time Boston qualifier, Jason Huber sticks to Yasso 800s for marathon speed training.
 “I’ve been doing them regularly since I trained for my first marathon in 2015,” he says.

 Yasso 800s gave him the confidence to believe that his goals were reasonable, and teach him how to mentally push through on race day.
 “I use it as an opportunity to visualize pushing hard to the finish on race day,” says Huber.

-• 2 mile at an easy pace
+• 2 miles at easy pace to cool down

 Total mileage: 11-12